msingh977/41/README.md

     </ApollowProvider>
   <Provider>
 ```
+This will allow to to use the Redux store throughout the app.
 - saving all the changes and once the server re-starts, the state received the *INIT* state.
 - now we need to make the necessary to change the state.
 - in the `Root` component we will initialize the state, add the following: